zenml-io/zenml/docs/book/user-guide/production-guide/cloud-stack.md

 ## Deploying on a public cloud

+To get a minimal cloud stack running quickly, ZenML integrates with the [mlstacks](https://mlstacks.zenml.io/getting-started/introduction) project.
 Before we begin, ensure you have:

 - An account with your chosen cloud provider.
 - The cloud provider's CLI installed and configured with the necessary permissions.
-- The `zenml` CLI installed and configured on your local machine with the [mlstacks](https://mlstacks.zenml.io/getting-started/introduction) extra (i.e. `pip install "zenml[mlstacks]"`)
+- The `zenml` CLI installed and configured on your local machine with the [mlstacks](https://mlstacks.zenml.io/getting-started/introduction) extra (i.e. `pip install "zenml[mlstacks]"`).

+Then we can start deploying infrastructure (Note that from this point on, charges will be incurred on your cloud provider):

 {% tabs %}
 {% tab title="GCP" %}